Home

 2022-05-29 16:52:19

-#Missouri #ministers #accused #sex #abuse #Southern #Baptist #Conference #report #Missouri #Unbiased
+#Missouri #ministers #accused #sex #abuse #Southern #Baptist #Convention #report #Missouri #Independent

-That very same 12 months, at the SBC conference in San Antonio, Oklahoma pastor Wade Burleson made a movement to create a database of Southern Baptist clergy who had been convicted or credibly accused of, or had confessed to sexual abuse.
+That same 12 months, at the SBC conference in San Antonio, Oklahoma pastor Wade Burleson made a movement to create a database of Southern Baptist clergy who had been convicted or credibly accused of, or had confessed to sexual abuse.
 The proposal was meant to “assist in stopping any future sexual abuse or harassment.”

 Quelle: missouriindependent.com